phoenixsite/django-latch2/docs/quickstart.rst

 Setting up URLs
 ---------------

-``django-latch2`` includes a Django URLconf that sets up URL patterns for the :ref:`required views <views>`.
+``django-latch`` includes a Django URLconf that sets up URL patterns for the :ref:`required views <views>`.
 For example, the URLs can be placed under the prefix ``/accounts/`` by adding the following to your project's root
 URLconf: